Drup/pumping/Readme.md

 ## Equivalence of regular expressions

-Since the type defined by pumping are structural, it is possible to use the typechecker to test for the equivalence of regular expressions:
+Since types defined by pumping are structural, it is possible to use the typechecker to test the equivalence of regular expressions:
 ```ocaml
 let f : [%re"aa*a"] -> [%re"a{2,}"] = fun x -> x
 ```

-We can also leverage subtyping to test for the inclusion of regular expressions:
+We can also leverage subtyping to test the inclusion of regular expressions:
 ```ocaml
 let f x = (x : [%re"a*"] :> [%re"[ab]*"])
 ```